- Information for:

 - Faculty & Staff

-Auburn University has recognized his scholarly contributions by awarding W. Allen Reed Endowed Research Professorship in Supply Chain Management.
-Ishfaq has also received "Outstanding Researcher Award," "Recognition in Research Award," and "Outstanding Teaching Award" from the Harbert College of Business at Auburn University.
-Ishfaq has served on the Harbert College’s strategic planning committee, graduate programs committee, and research committee, as well as on Auburn University's core curriculum committee, research grants committee, and SACS-COC quality enhancement planning committee.
+Auburn University has recognized Dr. Ishfaq's scholarly contributions to the supply chain management discipline by awarding the W. Allen and Martha Reed Endowed Research Professorship.
+He has also received "Outstanding Researcher Award," "Recognition in Research Gold Star Award," and "Outstanding Teaching Award" from the Harbert College of Business at Auburn University.
+Dr. Ishfaq has served on the Harbert College’s strategic planning committee, graduate programs committee, and research committee, as well as on Auburn University's core curriculum and education committee, research grants committee, and SACS-COC quality enhancement planning committee.